 If you have a list with blank cells, you may wish to move all data up to eliminate the blank cells.
 This article demonstrates how to delete blank cells and shift cells up in Excel.

-5 Quick Ways to Shift Cells Up in Excel
+How to Shift Cells Up in Excel: 5 Quick Ways

 We’ll show you 5 simple techniques to shift cells up in the sections below.
 Basic Excel commands and VBA codes are used in these procedures.
 An example data set is shown in the figure below with a blank in row 10.
 We must shift the cell up to take up the blank location.